Editing, printing and sharing the photos, too

 They’re not always easy to use, though.
 It’s the usual story – the people who design them seem to assume you’re a tech-whizz.
 Often the things you need to do or the options you need to select are completely hidden away.
 Sometimes there’s nothing on the screen at all – you just have to know how and where to swipe.

 Goodness knows why the manufacturers do it like this.
-Imagine creating a great device that can do all this – even take photos better than many “normal” cameras… and then NOT TELLING PEOPLE HOW TO USE IT PROPERLY… It beggars belief!
+Imagine creating a great device that can do all this – even take professional-standard photos… and then NOT TELLING PEOPLE HOW TO USE IT PROPERLY… It beggars belief!

 The thing is, once you’re shown, it’s easy.
 But until someone explains it properly, it can be hair-pullingly mystifying.